localchart/zabavno/README.md

 The emulator can load simple DOS programs and start FreeDOS and MS-DOS from boot floppies.
 This is done by emulating just the CPU and with a pseudo BIOS written in Scheme.
-Programs run in real-time but not blazingly fast, it's more like on a genuine 80386.
+Programs run responsively but not blazingly fast, it's more like on a genuine 80386.

 Protected mode is not a priority right now but should eventually be